 What are typical annuity fees?

 A few different types of fees are typically associated with annuities.
-These fees can include:
+These fees can include the following:

 - Management Fees: These fees cover the costs of managing the annuity.
 They are charged by the company administering the annuity and are generally a percentage of the assets in the account.

 - Mortality and Expense Fees: These fees are used to cover insurance costs.
 They are charged by the insurance company providing the annuity and are generally a percentage of the death benefit.

-- Surrender Fees: These fees are charged if you withdraw money from your annuity before a certain date.
+- Surrender Fees: These fees are charged if you withdraw money from your annuity before a specific date.
 They are typically a percentage of the account value, and the length of time they are assessed may vary.

 - Rider Fees: These fees are charged for add-on features that you may choose to include in your annuity.
 They can vary based on the features you select and may be a one-time fee or a monthly charge.

 What are some of the other costs associated with annuities?

 In addition to the fees charged, a few other costs can be associated with annuities.
 These include:

 - Commissions: Commissions are prebuilt into annuities by actuaries and do not affect the product’s performance.
-These are paid to the agent or broker who sold you the annuity and does not come out of your pocket.
+These are paid to the agent or broker who sold you the annuity and do not come out of your pocket.
 They are typically a percentage of the premium, and the amount may vary.